NotIntense/TestingDummies/README.md

 # Additional Notes :

 This plugin requires Exiled version 7.0.0 or higher.
-THIS PLUGIN VIOLATES NORTHWOOD VSR.
+**THIS PLUGIN VIOLATES NORTHWOOD VSR**.
 Use on private servers only.

 Devs : Dummies come with a SessionVariable when spawning named "npc"